This easy vegan chickpea curry is quick and simple, yet packed with so much flavor. You’ll be amazed at how good it is!

 This recipe is more of a fusion recipes between what I grew up with plus what I’ve grown to love from other cultures.
 I hope you love this spin on maybe your traditional curry recipe.

-Why you’ll love chickpea curry
+Why you’ll love these Curried Chickpeas

 Made in one pot